 SFF (Small Form Factor) — Slightly larger (~9–10 liters), but more expandable

-• Powerful enough for media streaming, smart home automation, and Docker containers
+• Plenty of power for media streaming, home automation, and lightweight server tasks (like Docker)

-• PCIe slot for future expansion (e.g., USB card or network card)
+• PCIe slots for expandability (e.g., additional USB ports or network cards)

 🛒 Example listing: